Ibiza: History

-Ibiza, together with the islands of Formentera and Menorca, were invaded by the Norwegian King Sigurd I of Norway in the spring of 1110 on his crusade to Jerusalem.
-The king had previously conquered the cities of Sintra, Lisbon and Alcácer do Sal and given them over to Christian rulers, in an effort to weaken the Muslim grip on the Iberian peninsula.
+Ibiza, together with the islands of Formentera and Menorca, were invaded by the Norwegian King Sigurd I in the spring of 1110 on his crusade to Jerusalem.
+The king had previously conquered the cities of Sintra, Lisbon, and Alcácer do Sal and given them over to Christian rulers, in an effort to weaken the Muslim grip on the Iberian peninsula.
 King Sigurd continued to Sicily where he visited King Roger II of Sicily.

+In September of 1159, Ibiza was sacked by the Norman fleet of the Kingdom of Sicily.
+The invaders looted the island, captured and enslaved the population, then left after being summoned by King William I of Sicily.

 The island was conquered for the Crown of Aragon in 1235.
 The local Muslim population was deported, as was the case with neighboring Mallorca and elsewhere, and Christians arrived from Girona.
 The island maintained its own self-government in several forms until 1715, when King Philip V of Spain abolished the local government's autonomy.
 The arrival of democracy in the late 1970s led to the Statute of Autonomy of the Balearic Islands.
 Today, the island is part of the Balearic Autonomous Community, along with Mallorca, Menorca and Formentera.